Rogue wave formation scenarios for the focusing nonlinear Schr\"odinger equation with parabolic-profile initial data on a compact support: Introduction

-In this paper, we consider a general concave parabolic initial condition on a compact support, which does not immediately belong to the two above-mentioned scenarios, but whose evolution shows a prevalence of the underlying rogue-wave generation mechanism from either the first or the second scenario, depending on the value of the chirp and of the amplitude.
+In this paper, we consider a general concave parabolic initial condition on a compact support, which does not immediately fit into one of the two above-mentioned scenarios, but whose evolution shows a prevalence of the underlying rogue-wave generation mechanism from either the first or the second scenario, depending on the value of the chirp and of the amplitude.
 More specifically, we study (\ref{eq:NLS_Foc}) for the initial condition

 The endpoints of this compact support are vacuum points, where (\ref{eq:ini-Talanov}) features a catastrophe of the gradient.
 This problem is of theoretical relevance in the modelling of the interaction of parabolic radio beams with the ionosphere \cite{GurevichShvartsburg1973}.
 For zero chirp ($\alpha_{0}=0$), the effect of modulational instability to the formation of a region of strong nonlinear oscillations was recently studied in \cite{KamchatnovShaykin2021}.
-More recently, it has emerged in the study of mean field games with negative coordination \cite{BonnemainGobronUllmo2020a,BonnemainGobronUllmo2020b}, with applications to crowd dynamics \cite{BonnemainButanoUllmo2023}.
-The same initial condition problem (\ref{eq:ini-Talanov}) -- but for the defocussing NLS equation, which is obtained by replacing the positive sign in front of the nonlinear term in (\ref{eq:NLS_Foc}) with a negative sign -- is well known to appear in the context of the Thomas-Fermi approximation for the Gross-Pitaevskii equation, neglecting quantum pressure and kinetic energy, describing the ground state wave function of a Bose-Einstein condensate confined in a harmonic potential (see \cite{PitaevskiiStringari2016} and references therein).
+More recently, this initial condition has emerged in the study of mean field games with negative coordination \cite{BonnemainGobronUllmo2020a,BonnemainGobronUllmo2020b}, with applications to crowd dynamics \cite{BonnemainButanoUllmo2023}.
+The same initial condition -- but for the defocusing NLS equation, which is obtained by replacing the positive sign in front of the nonlinear term in (\ref{eq:NLS_Foc}) with a negative sign -- is well known to appear in the context of the Thomas-Fermi approximation for the Gross-Pitaevskii equation, neglecting quantum pressure and kinetic energy, describing the ground state wave function of a Bose-Einstein condensate confined in a harmonic potential (see \cite{PitaevskiiStringari2016} and references therein).

 For the sake of the analysis presented in this paper and in order to introduce our results, we rephrase the NLS equation (\ref{eq:NLS_Foc}) as a fluid dynamics system,

 via the classical Madelung transformation \cite{Madelung1927},